 So how can you learn to spell long, difficult medical words correctly?
 Even with rote memorization, how can you hope to remember the meanings of words like "choledocholithiasis" or "hypertriglyceridemia"?
 The secret lies in breaking medical terms down into their suffixes and prefixes.
 These are word parts which have the same definition wherever they occur, so they serve as building blocks of both spelling and meaning.
 If you learn most of the common medical suffixes and prefixes, you will be better able to decode the meaning of medical terms regardless of how long or strange they seem.

 Medical terminology for medical students, can seem like a boring course that is keeping you from more interesting and important things.
 Just wait until you're questioned on rounds and are able to shine before everybody - all because you took the time to learn the difference between "osis" and "itis".
 Medical terminology for nurses can, similarly, seem like a pain but it will help you shine in nursing school and equip you to safeguard your patient in real life.
 Communication is incredibly important in the medical field.
 Even small misunderstandings can cost time and lives, so it’s important for both students and experienced health care professionals in the field to have a good grasp of medical vocabulary.
-You don’t need to start medical school or nursing school to benefit from our videos either.
+You don’t need to start medical school or nursing school to benefit either.
 Pre-med and pre-nursing students should take every opportunity to get an early start learning the lingo.

 Watch the video below to see how our lessons help you learn medical terms quickly, and retain information better.
 Then, pick a playlist below to get started.